swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 [Code-LLDB extension](https://github.com/vadimcn/vscode-lldb) to enable debugging support.

-By default, the extension will create a launch configuration for any binaries in your Swift package that you can configure yourelf to add command line arguments, environment variables, etc:
+By default, the extension will create a launch configuration for each executable target in your Swift package.
+You may configure these yourself to add command line arguments, environment variables, etc:

 ```json
 {